FaddiADabain/Java-Projects/README.md

 # Java-Projects
-This shows all the java projects that I have worked on througout my java career.
+This shows some of the java projects that I have worked on througout my java career.